-"Now," says I, "square yourself Mr. F., here they come."
+"Now," says I, "square yourself Mr.

+F., here they come."

-"I'm not going to aby unnecessary expense," says he, "I've squared myself too many times already."
+"I'm not going to any unnecessary expense," says he, "I've squared myself too many times already."
 Prepare to pucker.
 Here comes a magentarigged female, skipping along straight for me, evidently afraid some other may ask me first.
-She must have changed her mind, though, for just before she got where I was, she took up with an ordinary-looking gentleman who seemed very sad, I think she danced with him through pity.
-I made up my mind that 1 wouldn't dance that time.
-By this time, I began to have an inkling of the term "wall-flower" and looked upon friend F. and others with sympathetic feelings.
-I get an idea!
-Strategy is a great human blessing, so I take a seat alongside of a miss, and among other things asked her if she remembers how I always danced with her at former parties?
+She must have changed her mind, though, for just before she got where I was, she took up with an ordinary-looking gentleman who seemed very sad, I think she danced with that I wouldn't dance that time.
+By the term "wall-flower" and looked upon d21&w46-tf asked her if she remembers how I al- Crawfordsville (Ia.)
+Review.

+ways danced with her at former parties?
 She remarked that as a general thing her memory was excellent, but if any thing of the kind had ever occurred, it was very indistinct in her mind, but, if her recollection became refreshed on that point, she would let me know.